lucmonteiro/go-pipeline-stream/README.md

 Just be sure to set a decent amount of time, it doesn't have to be small - timeouts are a safeguard that should not be happening a lot.

+More information about the use of context can be found at: https://pkg.go.dev/context

 ### 3 - Avoid "super steps":

 Having a super step brings the same problems of having a super class: <br>